McLargo/mkdown-docs/docs/devops/observability.md

 ### How to use/analyze metrics

-- Don't use averages, use percentiles.
+**Don't use averages, use percentiles.**

 Average doesn't show the real picture of the system, because it can be skewed by a few outliers.
-For this reason, we use percentiles, like P50, P90, P99, etc. How to get the value, just by throwing out the bottom _XX_% of the points and looking the first point that remains.
+For this reason, we use percentiles, like P50, P90, P99, etc.
+How to get the value, just by throwing out the bottom _XX_% of the points and looking the first point that remains.

 From a list of sorted latency times [20, 37, 45, 62, 850, 920], the average is
 312.3ms.
 But the **P50 is 62ms** and the **P90 is 920ms**.
 This means that 50%
 of the requests are below 62ms and 90% of the requests are below 920ms.

-- Set alarms.
+**Set alarms.**

 Manual look to metrics or schedule checks is not enough, specially if the system is quite big.
 You need to be notified when something goes wrong.For each metric, you should set a period to measure, a threshold (limit) and a grace period (in case error recover by itself) before triggering the alarm.

 You can also set Working Day Alarms, alarms that indicates early warning indicators.
 During a working day, people can look into the issue, but if same happens during night or weekend, no need to wake up people (until the alarm is critical).

-- Adapt limits to cycles.
+**Adapt limits to cycles.**

 It's not the same traffic during the day than during the night, or in load peaks (if you are a retailer, during Black Friday you should expect a lot of traffic).
 You should set different threshold for different situation (hour, day of the week, season...).

-- Not having metrics is as bad as a bad metric.
-If you don't have metrics, you can't know what is happening in your system.
-Create alarms to alert if metrics are not present.

-- Periodically review your metrics.
+**Periodically review your metrics.**

 The system is not static, it changes over time.
 You should review your metrics periodically to ensure they are still relevant and useful.
 If this process can be automated, better.

+Remember that not having metrics is as bad as a bad metric.
+If you don't have metrics, you can't know what is happening in your system.
+Create alarms to alert if metrics are not present.

 ## Tracing